kenrector/sigma-cpv-kit/README.md

 Save a backup of the cpvswap file.

 You can boot CP-V from the swapper with the simh boot command, boot dpb0.
+Each time you reboot you will need to do the on 107 keyin and dep 114a 0 command.